voxel51/fiftyone/docs/source/user_guide/app.rst

     contains a filter rule, the matching fields may increase or decrease over time as you modify the dataset's schema.

-Filter rules provide a simple syntax with different options for specifying what :ref:`field metadata <storing-field-metadata>` to consider when matching
+Filter rules provide a simple syntax with different options for matching
 fields:

 .. image:: /images/app/app-field-visibility-filter-syntax.jpg